mwojnars/chatgpt-name-parser/README.md

-A. **Character-level Exact Match Accuracy** (function `calc_equal_lines`) - the percentage of samples that are parsed into an exact match of the ground truth, i.e., the entire output string (line) is identical character-by-character to the ground truth string for a sample.
+A. **Character-level Exact Match Accuracy** (function `calc_equal_lines`) - the percentage of samples that are parsed into an exact match of the ground truth, i.e., the entire output string (line) is identical character-by-character to the ground truth string for the sample.

 B. **Entity-level Exact Match Accuracy** (function `calc_equal_all_labels_in_line`) - like the previous metric, but compares entity labels (tags) only instead of individual characters